 We record our investment transactions on a trade date basis, which is the date when we have determined that all material terms have been defined for the transactions.
-These transactions could possibly settle on a subsequent date depending on the transaction type.
-All related revenue and expenses attributable to these transactions are reflected on our consolidated statement of operations commencing on the trade date unless otherwise specified by the transaction documents.
+These transactions could possibly settle on a subsequent date depending of the ransaction type.
+All related revenue and expenses attributable to these transactions are reflected on our cases idated statement of operations commencing on the trade date unless otherwise specified by the transaction documents.
 Realized gains and losses on investment transactions are recorded on the specific identification method.